ryan-mcclue/musings/notes.md

 in the shortest amount of time.

 c runtime library way of packing return fail information is the reason for inverse truthniess

-with closed source it is often the case that a company employs someone to oversee the experience of the software and have q+a therefore, better quality with this higher layer of checking than open source. however, the same can be acheived in open source. to prevent bugs entering, open source should not be open for contributions. in open source you just have to create a feature that makes lots of changes to introduce backdoors in essence, this is a problem for closed source and open source. the best bet in safeguarding is to reduce the attack surface, which means to reduce the number of lines of code.

 if only eclispe cdt debugger was good. it terminates for no reason when running (can sometimes be fixed by switching to run mode and then back to debug). sometimes have to restart to fix. run-to-line doesn't work when inside sub-routine. memory browser crashes on entering address.